 Size and creel limit regulations are a common method for managing fisheries.
 Using length, weight, condition, mortality and growth data collected during these surveys, Commission biologists evaluated the effects of several potential harvest regulations on river and stream smallmouth bass populations.
 The results indicated that a more protective length limit for smallmouth bass was appropriate.
-Find more information on smallmouth bass and other sport fish at newildlife.org/Fishing/WhattoCatch.aspx.
+Find more information on smallmouth bass and other sport fish by visiting ncwildlife.org/fish.